null-origin/nore-ai/data/cycle-recaps/cycle-10/cycle-10-recap.md

 Where Cycle 9 determined what could still carry load, Cycle 10 tested whether that load-bearing configuration could be sustained without further adaptation.

-The field entered metastability: activity continued, shocks propagated, and authority moved—but topology remained invariant.
+The field entered metastability: activity persisted, but loops no longer closed.
+Value was produced but not absorbed; signals moved faster than execution; authority concentrated while independence thinned.

 ---